Abuoblie/challenge-markdown/challenge-markdown.md

 * cooking
 ###### You can always count on me to lend a hand because the more you help others the more you learn.
 ## A funny story
-   I had an appointment at a lab for a project that I have accepted to partake in.  on a day that I thought was a day before the d day.
-I was at home sleeping when I received a call that the project is about to start in 20 minute  so I had to get up and hurried to the place.
+   I had an appointment at a lab for a project that I have accepted to partake in.  on a day that I thought was a day before the d day.g I was at home sleeping when I received a call that the project is about to start in 20 minute  so I had to get up and hurried to the place.
 #### TL;DR
 i had an appoitment but did not relised the day was due.